xyzmoney-tournaments/tournament-tr/README.md

 **The fuction does:**

 * inverts the sign of the participant's counter of entrances;
-* deletes the participant's  entrance code from `whoseEntryCode` mapping;
+* deletes the participant's  entrance code from `whoseEntranceCode` mapping;
 * decreases `playersCounter` by 1;
 * decreases `prizeFund` by the entrance fee amount;
 * calls `onUnregistering` event;